sagemath/sagewiki_to_gh-2022-10-10/sage-4.1.1.md

  }}}

  * Fast subgraphs by building the graph instead of deleting things (Jason Grout) [[http://trac.sagemath.org/sage_trac/ticket/6578|#6578]] --- Subgraphs can now be constructed by building a new graph from a number of vertices and edges.
-This is in contrast to the previous default algorithm where subgraphs were contructed by deleting edges and vertices.
+This is in contrast to the previous default algorithm where subgraphs were constructed by deleting edges and vertices.
 In some cases, the efficiency gain of the new subgraph construction implementation can be up to 17x.
 The following timing statistics were obtained using the machine sage.math:
  {{{#!python numbers=off
 # BEFORE